 Standard 65 Purchase Documents - State departments not transacting in FISCal must use the Purchasing Authority Purchase Order (Standard 65) for purchase execution.
-An electronic version of the Standard 65 is available at the Department of General Services (DGS), Procurement Division (PD) website b.
-Local Government Agencies:
+An electronic version of the Standard 65 is available at the Department of General Services (DGS), Procurement Division (PD) website, select Standard (STD) Forms.